Skip to Main Content

 No vaccine is 100% effective against measles, but two MMR shots are 97% effective.
 (Two shots are 88% effective against mumps, and a single shot is 97% effective against rubella.)
 Most people who are vaccinated will never get the measles; although a small percentage have “breakthrough” cases, the symptoms are usually mild.

-The MMR vaccine is also safe, according to the CDC, which notes that most people have no side effects.
+The MMR vaccine is also safe, according to the Centers for Disease Control and Prevention (CDC), which notes that most people have no side effects.
 If side effects do occur, the most common are soreness at the vaccination site, fever, and pain and stiffness in the joints.
 Some people may develop a mild rash in the three weeks after their vaccination, but this isn’t a concern unless they have also had a known or suspected exposure to the measles, according to the CDC.

 3. Most people won’t need a booster, but you should check your vaccination status to be sure.